Quranic Arabic Course

 The characteristics and Makharij of Arabic letters

-After that, the student is introduced to the characteristics of letters like Hams, Jahr, Isti’la, Festival, Rakhawah, Al-Tawassut, shiddah, Itbaaq, Infitaah, Izlaaq, and Ismaat.
+After that, the student is introduced to the characteristics of letters like Hams, Jahr, Isti’la, Istifal, Rakhawah, Al-Tawassut, shiddah, Itbaaq, Infitaah, Izlaaq and Ismaat.
 He should know the letters of each of these characteristics and the mechanism of applying them with examples from the Quran.

 The rules of Nun/ Meem Sakinnah and Tanween

-After learning the rules of tajweed and the correct way of reading Quran, the learners start reading and memorizing Quran from Juz’ Amma, and Quran will be divided into parts according to the number of the levels in the course.
-It is important that the student takes an exam before moving to the following level to make sure that he has understood the previous level.
-Also, the learners should be advised to listen to Sheiks who recite the Quran correctly and to try to imitate their pronunciation because this will help them a lot in improving their reading.
+After learning the rules of tajweed and the correct way of reading Quran, the learners start reading and memorizing Quran from Juz’ Amma and Quran will be divided into parts according to the number of the levels in the course.
+It is important that the student takes an exam before moving to the following level in order to make sure that he has understood the previous level.
+Also, the learners should be advised to listen to sheikhs who recite the Quran correctly and to try to imitate their pronunciation because this will help them a lot in improving their reading.

 The difficulties that face the non-Arabic speakers while learning Arabic for the purpose of reading the Quran

-Finally, the Arabic learner should be patient and should exert hard efforts to attain his goal and learn the language of the Quran to be of the people of the Quran.
-In this respect Prophet Mohammad (peace and blessings of Allah be upon him said, “the companions of the Quran are the people of Allah and his chosen people.”
-Moreover, when the learner reaches the point of mastering the Arabic language and reading Holy Quran correctly, he/she will forget their tiredness and pain and will only feel the spiritual enjoyment of understanding the words of Allah, Glorified and Exalted be He register to learn quran – online quran classes .
+Finally, the Arabic learner should be patient and should exert hard efforts in order to attain his goal and learn the language of the Quran in order to be of the people of the Quran.
+In this respect Prophet Mohammad (peace and blessings of Allah be upon him said, “the companions of Quran are the people of Allah and his chosen people.”
+Moreover, when the learner reaches the point of mastering the Arabic language and reading Holy Quran correctly, he/she will forget their tiredness and pain and will only feel the spiritual enjoyment of understanding the words of Allah, Glorified and Exalted be He.